-If you know you won’t be buying a home for a few more years, you might want to consider investing your savings, such as in a CD or IRA.
-These could help you grow your savings faster, but also could put your money at risk.
+If you know you won’t be buying a home for a few more years, you might want to consider investing your savings, such as in a CD.
+These could help you grow your savings a bit faster, but also could put your money at risk.
 When weighing your options, consider how soon you expect to need the funds.

 Of course, you should also take steps to increase the amount of money you can save, such as reducing unnecessary expenses or setting up a side hustle.

 Why mortgage lenders require a down payment

 Very few mortgage programs allow 100-percent, or zero-down, financing.
 That’s because a down payment on a home reduces the risk to the lender in several ways: